MohammedFarmaan/React-Ecommerce-Website/readme.md

-Sure!
-Here’s the updated README with sections for adding sample images:

----

 # Shoestyle Web Application

 Shoestyle is a full-featured web application built for showcasing and selling stylish footwear.
 It is built with React, MongoDB, Redux, Stripe, Express, and Node.js.